Fuerteventura holidays

 Beaches

-Fuerteventura has more than 150 different beaches to shout about.
-The island’s stretches of sand range from deserted bays to well-equipped bases for families.
-Some of the island’s coves and bays are held in such high regard, they’ve been given natural park status.
+There are more than 150 different options when it comes to beaches in Fuerteventura.
+The island’s stretches of sand range from deserted bays to well-equipped family bases, and a fair few of the coves and bays are held in such high regard, they’ve been given natural park status.

-Parque Natural de las Dunas wins the title of Fuerteventura’s biggest beach by a country mile.
-It’s 10 kilometres long and protected as a natural park, so the sand is the way nature intended – as white and as soft as freshly-baked bread.
-You can hire sunloungers on certain parts of the beach and there are a couple of ice cream kiosks and restaurants near the main entrance.
+Parque Natural de las Dunas wins the title of Fuerteventura’s biggest beach by some way.
+It’s 10 kilometres long and protected as a natural park, so the soft, white sand has largely been left exactly as nature intended.
+You can hire sunloungers on some stretches, though, and there are a couple of nearby restaurants and ice-cream kiosks for when you need to fuel up between sunbathing stints.

-Cofete Beach, near Jandia, has managed to stay under the tourism radar.
-If you’re here outside the peak summer months, you can have this secluded bay all to yourself.
+Cofete Beach, a secluded bay near Jandia, has managed to stay under the tourism radar.
 There’s a short walk down to the beach and no facilities at all, so you’ll get a real castaway feeling when you’re here.
+And if you visit outside the peak summer months, you can have this spot, with its untouched mountain scenery, pretty much all to yourself.

 Shopping